Can You Take Out a Life Insurance Policy on Anyone?

 Failing to satisfy the two conditions means you can't initiate a life insurance policy on someone else.
 Here are examples of people you can’t get life insurance for:

-• Public Figures: Celebrities and public figures are generally off-limits unless you can prove a direct insurable interest, which is unlikely for most people.
+• Public figures: Celebrities and public figures are generally unavailable to insure unless you can document a direct insurable interest, which is uncommon.

 When Should You Buy Life Insurance for Someone Else?

-Key person insurance helps offset the cost of operational disruption in the event of a critical employee's death.
-Buy-sell agreements funded by life insurance let you buy out a deceased partner's ownership shares.
-The coverage provides time and money to recruit a qualified replacement and maintain business stability.
+Key person insurance offsets the operational disruption when a critical employee dies.
+Buy-sell agreements funded by life insurance let you buy out a deceased partner's ownership stake.
+The coverage creates time and capital to recruit a replacement.

-Lock in coverage while the person is young and healthy.
-This protects against future health issues that make coverage expensive or impossible to obtain.
-Buying early makes sense if the person has a family history of genetic conditions or chronic illnesses.
-You secure lifetime coverage at lower rates.
+Locking in coverage while someone is young and healthy guards against future health issues that would make coverage expensive or unavailable.
+Early enrollment is particularly relevant when the person has a family history of genetic conditions or chronic illness.

-End-of-life costs average $88,300 ($80,000 for medical expenses in the final year and $8,300 for funeral costs).
-Life insurance covers outstanding medical bills and debts, estate settlement costs and taxes.
-The death benefit relieves your family of financial burdens during grief.
+End-of-life costs average $88,300, comprising $80,000 in medical expenses in the final year and $8,300 for funeral costs.
+A death benefit covers outstanding medical bills, debts and estate settlement costs, reducing the financial burden on surviving family.

 How to Get Life Insurance for Someone Else

-The buying process involves selecting coverage, comparing quotes and completing the application together.
+The process involves selecting coverage, comparing quotes and completing the application with the insured person.

 1. 1

-You can't finalize a policy without the insured person's consent.
-Explain why you need coverage on them and get their permission.
-They'll need to sign the application, complete a phone interview and possibly undergo a medical exam.
+Explain why you need coverage on them and get explicit permission.
+They'll need to sign the application, complete a phone interview and potentially take a medical exam.

 2. 2

-Calculate how much coverage you need, then choose the type of life insurance.
-Term works best for temporary needs like income replacement or mortgage payoff.
-Permanent insurance suits smaller amounts for final expenses or if you want cash value access.
+Determine the coverage amount, then select the type of life insurance.
+Term is the right fit for temporary needs like income replacement or mortgage payoff.
+Permanent insurance suits final expense coverage or situations where cash value access matters.

 3. 3